Examples

 Here are some examples of how to use the data and code provided in this repository, also highlighting how to easily adjust the code to alter the workflow.

-Example 1: Volcano Plots
+Example 1: PCA Plots

 Recreate Plot in App and Download Code